PriyanshuBiswal/PriyanshuBiswal/README.md

 - 👋 Hi, I’m @PriyanshuBiswal
 - 👀 I’m interested in programmig
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on web development work
+- 💞️ I’m looking to collaborate on data analyst work
 - 📫 How to reach me www.linkedin.com/in/PriyanshuSekharBiswal

 <!---